Cybertracker track and sign certification - march 7 to 8 2026

-The CyberTracker Track and Sign Certification is an internationally applied, professional-level certification used to promote wildlife tracking and knowledge.
+The Friends of Gatineau Park are pleased to host a CyberTracker Track and Sign Certification on March 7 to 8.
+Cybertracker wildlife tracking certification is an internationally applied, professional-level certification used to promote wildlife tracking and knowledge.
 This two-day field experience is both an assessment and a training, with an emphasis on open dialogue and real learning.

-Participants will obtain a certificate, based on the following criteria:
+Participants will have the opportunity to obtain a certificate, based on the following criteria:

 Track & Sign I: The candidate must be able to interpret the spoor of medium to large animals and must have a fair knowledge of animal behavior.
 To qualify for the Track & Sign I certificate the candidate must obtain 70% on the Track & Sign Interpretation.